Hunter Biden Laptop Leaks– Are They Legal? With Judge Napolitano | OAP #80

 Okay.

-So my understanding, and I don't know if if I'm getting this right or not, my understanding of what happened is Hunter brought the laptop to a Mac repair shop and never came back to claim it.
+So my understanding, and I don't know if I'm getting this right or not, my understanding of what happened is Hunter brought the laptop to a Mac repair shop and never came back to claim it.

 I've worked for a business that owns stores like that.

-Typically, there's like a six-month or a 12-month hold clause in the paperwork where, hey, if you don't come by to pick it up within six months, it's ours, right?
+Typically, there's like a six month or a 12-month hold clause in the paperwork where, hey, if you don't come by to pick it up within six months, it's ours, right?

-So in the event that that's what happened, hypothetically, and the Mac store owner duplicated the hard drive after it became his intellectual property, according to whatever waiver that Hunter would have signed, if he dropped it off, then it would be okay for that person to share that information.
+So in the event that that's what happened, hypothetically, and the Mac store owner duplicated the hard drive after it became his intellectual property, according to whatever waiver that Hunter would have signed.

 Yes.

-If anybody else uh attempts to declassify it, let's say Joe Biden as vice president told a national security secret to his son.
+If anybody else attempts to declassify it, let's say Joe Biden as vice president told a national security secret to his son.

 Correct.